What is group health insurance?

 Many businesses can't afford it

-One of the biggest problems of offering group coverage is the cost.
+One of the biggest problems with offering group coverage is the cost.
 Group health insurance premiums can be expensive, especially for small businesses and nonprofits.

 When you run a small or medium-sized business, you tend to have a smaller workforce and a more limited budget.
 If you can't afford group coverage, you might consider not offering a health benefit.
 This can make hiring and retaining top talent more challenging.
 That's why more affordable alternatives exist for small businesses.